What, Why and Which Adhesive for Rhinestones

 Tips on glueing rhinestones

-Plan the design and try out the positioning of the rhinestone before commencing with the glueing, especially with flat back rhinestones.
+- Plan the design and try out the positioning of the rhinestone before commencing with the gluing, especially with flat back rhinestones.

 - Use a suitable rhinestone picker tool for easier rhinestone management and handling.